 Hike the Superior Hiking Trail (SHT) during the day and enjoy the comfort of a cozy lodge at night.
 Explore lush forests with rocky cliffs, serene inland lakes, and thundering waterfalls that empty into Lake Superior.
 Take in panoramic views from Oberg Mountain as you hike to the best overlooks in northern Minnesota.
 Enjoy the maple trees at the peak of their fall colors.
 Relax in the evening at your lodge nestled on the Superior shoreline while visiting with new friends.
 This Superior Hiking Trail lodge-based exploration is a perennial favorite.

-DAY 2: Start the day early with a hearty breakfast.
+Start the day early with a hearty breakfast and great coffee.
 Then head off for a day of hiking from Britton Peak to Oberg Mountain.
-Hike the 5.7-mile trail while taking plenty of time to enjoy the Maple trees at the peak of their fall colors.
+Hike the 5.7-mile trail while taking plenty of time to enjoy the maple trees at the peak of their fall colors.
 The maple and birch forest gives way to spruce, balsam, and cedar around the beaver pond.
 Enjoy a relaxing picnic lunch before finishing the hike and returning to the lodge.
 Enjoy some personal time and dinner.
 After dinner, there will be time to star gaze from the deck and enjoy the sounds of the Superior shore.

 TERRAIN/ROUTE CHOICES: The Superior Hiking Trail (SHT) is characterized by ascents to rock outcroppings and cliffs, and descents into numerous river and creek valleys crossed by attractive and functional bridges.
 The SHT traverses a rich variety of terrain and habitat types.
 Much of the trail is easy walking but you will encounter sections with numerous steps and steep grades.

-TYPE OF TRAVEL/DISTANCE: We will hike 3 and 6 miles each day with plenty of opportunities for exploration.
+TYPE OF TRAVEL/DISTANCE: We will hike 3-6 miles each day with plenty of opportunities for exploration.
 The group will carry lightweight day packs with their personal items and lunch.
 No previous experience is needed to complete this trip.

 WEATHER: The average temperature on the Superior Hiking Trail in early fall is 63 F degrees and rain is always a possibility.
 Weather in the area is strongly influenced by Lake Superior and can change suddenly.